BK Häcken

 Bollklubben Häcken, more commonly known as BK Häcken or simply Häcken (/sv/), is a Swedish professional football club based in Gothenburg (Hisingen).
-It currently plays in Allsvenskan, the top tier of Swedish football.
+It currently plays in the Allsvenskan, the top tier of Swedish football.
 Formed on 2 August 1940, Häcken has played 23 seasons in Allsvenskan, debuting in the league in 1983.

-The club is affiliated to Gothenburg Football Association and play their home games at Bravida Arena.
+The club is affiliated to Gothenburg Football Association and play their home games at Nordic Wellness Arena.
 The club colours, reflected in their crest and kit, are yellow and black.

 History

 The beginning

 The club was started by a group of 14- to 15-year-old youngsters who wanted not just to play football for fun but also to create an organisation and participate in the national league system.
 Originally they played under the name BK Kick, but that name had already been taken by another club, and so when they applied to join the Gothenburg Football Association, their local FA, they renamed themselves Bollklubben Häcken, referencing the hedge (sv: häck) which grew around the field where they practised.
 Bollklubben Häcken was formally registered on 2 August 1940.